Thecombination does not equate to a simple sum of the s of its components but appears an intricate interlacement of lexical of combining units.

 Thus, for instance, the isolated use of the noun axis is associated, first of all, with a part of a construction.
 However, when this noun is included in a, its undergoes modifications.
 Thus, for example, in the combination axis of evil, the word axis ceases to denote “axis” as “a technical part”, and the whole group axis of evil means “the countries whose governments are suspected by the USA in supporting terrorists”.
 The word house denotes, under normal conditions, a building.
 Still, the the White House means the US administration.

-It should be noted, however, thats where the main meanings of components are preserved appear considerably more typical.
-Still, the general combination contains something new compared to the meaning of each component and is not a simple sum of meanings of components.
+It should be noted, however, that word combinations where the main meanings of components are preserved appear considerably more typical.
+Still, the generalcombination contains something new compared to the meaning of each component and is not a simple sum of meanings of components.

 Attributive groups, formed by two nouns, are the best illustration of the statement.
 Here, the meaning of the whole word combination depends not only on meanings of the components but also on their position in relation to each other.
 One of the most popular examples of this statement in linguistic literature, illustrating that two groups, with identical components and different in word order, may deliver different meanings, is the combinations a dog house and a house dog.
 The meaning of the word combination a dog house may be explicated as “a house in which a dog lives” but the word combination a house dog does not necessarily mean “a dog that lives in a house”.